BIG Spring Camp 2023

 Wanting to bring a campervan? (or caravan, motorhome, trailer tent, rooftop tent, anything that isn't a traditional tent?)

-We're limited to a maximum of 15 units by the venue. hence, we cannot guarantee that all those that want a campervan place will be able to have one.
+We're limited to a maximum of 15 units by the venue, so we cannot guarantee that all those that want a campervan place will be able to have one.
 Places will be in very limited supply and demand is likely to be high.
 We'll email those already booked onto the main event with details of a day and time when the a campervan places will be available to book, and we anticipate these spaces will sell out within minutes.
+Book here.

 During the day/early evening the clubhouse is a great place to chill-out, eat, have a coffee and watch some OutdoorLads make idiots of themselves on the inflatables outside.
 Then later it becomes a lively space with entertainment, and a well-stocked bar open into the early hours.